 8. Theft Prevention

 On the other hand, people actually do steal things.
 Although inventory theft varies greatly by industry, it is estimated to cost businesses $50B dollars annually in the U.S. alone.
-Which is why most of us who have worked in retail have been taught that making eye contact with customers is a proven theft deterrent.
+This is why most of us who have worked in retail have been taught that making eye contact with customers is a proven theft deterrent.

 The truth is that theft is almost always opportunistic.
 Heck, even good dogs break bad sometimes.
 Research has shown that our canine companions are four times more likely to steal food from their humans if the lights are off.

 But if people - or dogs - think someone is paying attention, they usually won’t take the risk.
 And having a documented asset management policy affords you yet another way to keep close tabs on valuable resources.

 Now that we’ve covered the benefits of asset management, you’ve probably noticed that there’s a lot of overlap with asset tracking technology, specifically the...

 8 Benefits of Asset Tracking Software